pamin2222/UMassGlobalTweetClustering/README.md

 #### Thai Data Cluster
 ![image2](./src/files/clusters_thai.png)

-This dataset contains 147 rows of English messages.
+This dataset contains 147 rows of Thai messages.

 After cleaning the texts and filtering out unused words, the text messages are converted to Tf-idf vector then do clustering using k-means with number of cluster equal to 4.